getmubarak/SA/case study/Loan Aggregator Platform (LAP).md

 - Repeated KYC lookups for the same customer (customer submits many application or make modifications)
 - Interacting with external unreliable systems (banks, bureaus, KYC vendors).
 Many of these interactions may fail or time out.
 - Uploading and processing user documents
+- Multi-step processes would sometimes fail midway, leaving the system in an inconsistent state.
+- Sudden spikes in traffic (e.g., during flash sales) caused the services to fail due to overwhelming requests.
+- Isolation of components prevents failure in one part from affecting the entire system.
+-